salomaoalves/salomaoalves.github.io/_posts/2020-12-30-machine-learning.md

 First, some mugning (remove constants columns, create new columns, remove outlier with `IQR` and `ZScore` method) is done.
 Then explore (use **matplotlib** and **seaborn** to plot the graphics) the data columns.
 A feature selection (with `correlation` method) to get the best columns to the model.

 Finally, a ML model is created (can be a Logistic Reg, Naive Bayes, Random Forest, SVC or XGBC Class from **sklearn** lib) to train the data.
-Use `GridSearchCV` to get the best parameters and make a confusion matrix, accuracy, sensibility and precision to evaluate the model.
+Use `GridSearchCV` to get the best parameters and calculate the confusion matrix, accuracy, sensibility and precision to evaluate the model.

 ## [Energy](https://github.com/salomaoalves/DataScience_MachineLearning/tree/main/Energy)
 Algorithm in Python to predict household energy usage. *Proposed by Data Science Academy*